-- the preparation and fair presentation of the Financial Report for the purpose of meeting the needs of the Archbishop of the Roman Catholic Church of the Archdiocese of Sydney; - implementing necessary internal control to enable the preparation of a Financial Report that is free from material misstatement, whether due to fraud or error; and - assessing the Sydney CDF's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
-This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Sydney CDF or to cease operations, or have no realistic alternative but to do so.
+- i.
+Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC and ACNCR. - ii.
+Determining that the basis of preparation described in Notes 1 to the Financial Report is appropriate to meet the requirements of the ACNC.
+The basis of preparation is also appropriate to meet the needs of the user. - iii.
+Implementing necessary internal control to enable the preparation of a Financial Report that gives a true and fair view and is free from material misstatement, whether due to fraud or error. - iv.
+Assessing Sydney CDF's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Sydney CDF or to cease operations or have no realistic alternative but to do so.